Novel topological classes in black hole thermodynamics

 However the thermodynamic topological classification of black hole solutions into four distinct classes, as proposed in Ref. \cite{PRD110-L081501}, does not cover all black hole solutions.
-For example, because of the novel temperature-dependent thermodynamic topological phase transition occurring in the four-dimensional static-charged AdS black hole within the Einstein-Maxwell-Dilaton-Axion (EMDA) gauged supergravity theory, as well as in the four-dimensional static-charged AdS Horowitz-Sen (HS) black hole and the five-dimensional static-charged AdS black hole within Kaluza-Klein (K-K) gauged supergravity theory \cite{JHEP0624213}, these three black hole solutions cannot be included into any of the existing four topological classes.
-In addition, the dyonic AdS black hole \cite{2405.07525} exhibits certain differences from the existing four topological classes, making it unsuitable for inclusion in these categories.
+For example, because of the novel temperature-dependent thermodynamic topological phase transition occurring in the four-dimensional static charged AdS black hole of the Einstein-Maxwell-dilaton-axion (EMDA) gauged supergravity theory and the four-dimensional static two-charge AdS black hole, as well as the five-dimensional static charged AdS black hole within the Kaluza-Klein (K-K) gauged supergravity theory \cite{JHEP0624213}, these three black hole solutions cannot be included into any of the existing four topological classes.
+In addition, the dyonic AdS black hole \cite{2405.07525} exhibits certain differences from the existing four topological classes, making it unsuitable for inclusion into these categories.

 Therefore, a natural question arises as to whether new topological classes (or subclasses) exist to accommodate these situations.
 In this Letter, our findings indicate the existence of one novel topological class and two new topological subclasses beyond the four known classes.
 In addition, we aim to show that static charged AdS black holes in gauged supergravity, compared to the RN-AdS black hole, display more distinct and intricate thermodynamic evolution.
 We also highlight the considerable advantages and potential of investigating thermodynamic phase transitions in static charged AdS black holes within gauged supergravity theories from a topological viewpoint, an area that remains largely unexplored in current research.